Social Media Policy

 We cannot emphasize enough that Revenu Québec will not answer any questions about an individual's or a business's tax file, nor disclose any personal information, via social media.
 Such questions must be addressed to the appropriate branch of our client services.

-We undertake to answer taxpayers within a reasonable time based on our business hours and service statement.
+We undertake to answer taxpayers within a reasonable time based on our business hours and service statement (in French only).
 That said, the time needed for us to reply may vary depending on the number of questions we receive and any emergencies that may arise.

 Likewise, the various social media platforms we use may become temporarily unavailable for reasons beyond our control.
 Since these platforms belong to a third party, we cannot be held responsible for such situations.